 by Tim Gilmore, 12/7/2015

-Something of a Green Man, leaves rise from his forehead, his beard cloaks his neck, and his empty almond-shaped eyes peer forward non-seeing.
+Up near the top, here’s something of a Green Man.
+Leaves rise from his forehead, his beard cloaks his neck, and his empty almond-shaped eyes peer forward non-seeing.

 Nearly 30 stories high in the 1967 tower, the guests stood at windows overlooking the ghost-town downtown Southbank.